NeoTrix2000/Simple-MSIL-Compiler/README.md

 By default the compiler automatically imports the entry points for msvcrt.dll, and the occmsil.dll used for function pointer thunking.
 A .net assembly 'lsmsilcrtl' is used for runtime support - mostly it performs malloc and free in managed code and exports some functions useful for handling variable length argument lists and command lines.
 MSCORLIB is also automatically loaded and its static functions are available for use.

 It is possible to have the compiler combine multiple files into a single output; in this way it performs as a psuedo-linker as well.
 Simply specify all the input files on the command line.
 The compiler takes wildcards on the command line so you can do something like this for example to compile all the files, linking against several WIN32 DLLs, and giving it an outer namespace and class to be able to reference from C#.
-The /Wd switch means make a DLL.
+The /Wd switch means make a DLL.  /Wg means windows GUI.   /Wc (the default) means windows console.
+Adding l on the end of a /W switch (e.g. /Wcl) means load lscrtlil.dll as the unmanaged runtime, instead of msvcrt.dll.
+You might want to do this to get access to C99 and C11 functions.

 occil /omyoutputfile *.c /Wd /Lkernel32;user32;gdi32 /Nmynamespace.myclass